agianchandani2018/ISP/dev_notes.md

 - [X] Deadline Table
 - [ ] Submit info - JSON?
 	- [X] add checkpoints list
-	- [ ] uhhh do something with the JSON eventually
+	- [ ] figure out using jQuery/ajax to send json object to server
 - [ ] Disable auto pull requests if not an assignment
 - [ ] By default make the last checkpoint the deadline
 - [ ] Aid cumulative commit count input